 You will receive a solid foundation in current trends in the discipline, utilize research effectively, and be able to implement the new knowledge and skills immediately.
 Program requirements include partnering with an area school or community to submit a grant that could impact student health and wellness.

-A six-credit internship that will provide an opportunity to pursue an area of interest in a local school or community setting.
+A six-credit internship will provide an opportunity to pursue an area of interest in a local school or community setting.
 Internship options include community health, health education, physical education, or adapted physical education (working with children with special needs in physical education).
 The health issues in the area surrounding Farmville are well documented.
 The benefit of these internships to the immediate area will be significant.
 To have an additional health and/or physical education teacher in a school or community setting provides interns who will be responsible for offering more opportunities for children and adults as well as implementing new programs or grants.

 Graduate students who elect to pursue the adapted physical education internship will meet all requirements to register for the national examination to become a Certified Adapted Physical Education specialist.